hugoduncan/makejack/readme.md

 # makejack

+> A little like make, and jack of all tasks.

-Build your clojure projects.
+Build and maintain your clojure projects.

-Makejack is a clojure CLI tool for building clojure projects, and a library for writing you own build tasks.
+Makejack is a clojure CLI tool, and a library for writing you own build tasks.

-Start your project using the built in tasks, and as your needs grow, customise the tasks with your own build targets.
+Start your project using the built in tasks, and as your needs grow, easily customise the tasks to make them your own.

 # Install as a Named Clojure CLI Tool